srcimon/screwbox/docs/docs/core-modules/graphics/index.md

 The recommended way to add light to your scenes is by using the corresponding components of the ecs.
 See [Components Overview](../../reference/components-overview.md).

+### On light colors

+Creating light in a 2D Java game engine was not an easy task.
+Light is created by drawing a separate transparent image with the black gradient shapes.
+Which is then inverted, blurred and scaled to create some kind of immersive light effect.

+This is not how light works at all in the real world or any other game engine I know.
+So to avoid graphic glitches it is recommended to draw only black light sources.
+(With exception of glow lights, which are actually drawn on top of the image.)
+Any other color might work but may result in some quite ugly graphics.
+This is kind of strange and will likely change in the future.

+### Drawing on top of light

+In some cases it might be necessary to draw sprites on top of the light map.
+To do so, simply set the `renderInForeground` property of your `RenderComponent`.

 ## Advanced topics

 ### Automate drawing using the ecs